 If you’re one of the lucky ones, you’re spending Thanksgiving in New York City.
 This already bustling city comes to life with holiday spirit as Turkey Day approaches.
 Head into the city and enjoy pre-Thanksgiving bar festivities, the very best in Black Friday shopping, and one of the most renowned pie shops you’ll ever visit.
-Here’s how to have the quintessential Thanksgiving in New York.
+Here’s how to have the best Thanksgiving in New York this 2022 holiday season.

 When in New York City on Thanksgiving, you simply have to shop at the iconic Macy’s in Herald Square.
 The world’s largest store will be open at 5 p.m. on Thanksgiving night and remain open all night and into Black Friday.

 Open on Thanksgiving Day from 10 a.m. to 5 p.m., the National Museum of the American Indian is worth checking out.
 Located in the Alexander Hamilton U.S. Custom House, this museum houses one of the biggest collection of Native American artifacts in the world.

 For those who prefer a more active experience to parade watching, Brooklyn’s scenic Prospect Park hosts a five-mile turkey trot race every year on Thanksgiving morning.
 Burn off those calories before you even put them on!

 Give thanks by giving back—spend the days before Thanksgiving helping those in need by donating, packaging, and delivering food to thousands of hungry families around the city.

 This sister-run operation is a celebrated pie shop and a coffee shop in one cool.
 Order one of their amazing Thanksgiving pies—in salty honey, brown butter pumpkin, salted caramel apple, and bittersweet chocolate pecan.